sriramab/gamamanual/G__DataTypes.md

 # Types (Under Construction)

-A variable's or expression's _type_ (or _data type_) determines the values it can take, plus the operations that can be performed on or with it.
+A variable's or expression's *type* (or *data type*) determines the values it can take, plus the operations that can be performed on or with it.
 GAML is a statically-typed language, which means that the type of an expression is always known at compile time, and is even enforced with casting operations.
 There are 4 categories of types:
   * primitive types, declared as keyword in the language,
   * complex types, also declared as keyword in the language,
   * parametric types, a refinement of complex types (mainly children of container) that is dynamically constructed using an enclosing type, a contents type and a key type,
   * species types, dynamically constructed from the species declarations made by the modeler (and the built-in species present).

-The hierarchy of types in GAML (only primitive and complex types are displayed here, of course, as the other ones are model-dependant) is the following:
+The hierarchy of types in GAML (only primitive and complex types are displayed here, of course, as the other ones are model-dependent) is the following:

 ![images/types/types_hierarchy.png](images/types/types_hierarchy.png)